biicode/docs/hardware/rpi/reuse.rst

 ------------------------

 Reusing your ``Blink`` class in other projects is straightforward.
 All you need to do is to include and do a *find*.
-You can use the Blink class whevever you want in your own code, this is only an example.
+You can use the Blink class wherever you want in your own code, this is only an example.

 .. code-block:: cpp